GoogleCloudPlatform/buzzwordbingo/README.md

 ## The Setup

-This app take advantage of several connected Google Cloud and Google Open Source technologies.
+This app takes advantage of several connected Google Cloud and Google Open Source technologies.

 |    |            |